Guide

 Career

-Career losses often feel catastrophic in the moment, but the Five of Cups suggests that this ending is clearing space for something new.
-The bridge to the castle represents the career path that will emerge once the initial grief subsides.
+Career losses often feel catastrophic in the moment, but this card represents space clearing for something new.
+The bridge to the castle represents the career path that will emerge once the initial grief and regret subside.
+Personal growth often follows professional disappointment.

 Finance

-Five of Cups Reversed Meaning
+Reversed Five of Cups Tarot Card Meaning

-When reversed, the Five of Cups is actually one of the most hopeful reversals in the deck.
-It indicates that the querent is beginning to emerge from a period of grief, turning away from the spilled cups and finally noticing the two that still stand.
+When reversed, the 5 of Cups reversed is actually one of the most hopeful cards in the deck.
+The reversed Five of Cups tarot card indicates that the querent is beginning to emerge from a period of grief, turning away from the spilled cups and finally noticing the two that still stand.
 Acceptance is replacing denial.
-Healing is beginning.
+Emotional healing is beginning.
 The bridge is being crossed.

 Reversed Keywords